-- Level 1: Investments with values based on quoted prices (unadjusted) for identical assets in active markets at the measurement date. - Level 2: Investments with inputs (other than quoted prices included within Level 1) that are observable for an asset, either directly or indirectly. - Level 3: Investments classified as Level 3 have unobservable inputs for an asset and may require a degree of professional judgment.
+- Level 1: Investments with values based on quoted prices (unadjusted) for identical assets in active markets at the measurement date. - Level 2: Investments with inputs other than quoted prices included within Level 1 that are observable for an asset, either directly or indirectly. - Level 3: Investments with unobservable inputs for an asset that may require a degree of professional judgment.